exonum/exonum-doc/src/home/design-overview.md

-As transactions include operations on the key-value storage such as creating new value, or updating already saved values, the actual data storage state can be restored completely from the list of the transactions.
+As transactions include operations on the key-value storage such as creating new value, or updating already saved values, the actual data storage state can be restored completely from the transaction log.
 When a new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
 Such approach allows seeing the whole history of any